cortax/EAI_dog_challenge/README.md

 The training approach we use here relies on learning rate ladder.
 Basically, a learning rate is used for 5 epochs and then divided by 10.
 The ladder contains 3 steps for a total of 15 epochs.
 This process is repeated several times by gradually unlocking more and more inception blocks.
 This is done 3 times, which means a total of 45 learning epochs.
 This decision of retraining deeper layers is motivated by the availability of a moderate amount of data, diminishing the risk of overfitting.
 Also, the number of epochs is chosen so that the overall training takes less than 4 hours.

+## Results

+The network as been trained once and learning parameters were not fined-tuned.
+At this point, we should interpret the results and make modifications to the learning process to improve performance.
+We use the accuracy as our metric to determine the quality of a model, eventhough the optimization is done over a cross entropy loss.
+State-of-the-art performance on this dataset currently reach ~80-85% accuracy.
+The learned model does not achieve such good performance, but still performs quite well.
+The results are not averaged and taken from a single run.
+The dataset splitting (85-15) is also deterministic.

+Here is